 What is Chapter 13 Bankruptcy?

-If you have a regular income, Chapter 13 bankruptcy allows you to repay all or part of your debts.
-Under this Chapter, you will propose a repayment plan—which will allow you to break up your debt into monthly payments—to your creditors over a certain period of time, usually three to five years.
+If you’re seeking debt relief and have a steady income, Chapter 13 bankruptcy can allow you to repay all or part of your debts.
+Under this Chapter, debtors may propose a repayment plan, which is also known as a “wage earner’s plan.”
+This plan allows debtors to break up their debt into monthly payments over a certain period of time, usually three to five years.

-If you find that you are in a considerable amount of debt—more than you can pay off in a reasonable amount of time—you can file a Chapter 13 to get the breathing room you need to regain your financial footing.
+If you have more debt than you can pay off in a reasonable amount of time, a Chapter 13 bankruptcy lawyer can help you get the breathing room you need to improve your financial situation and live debt free.

-A Chapter 13 bankruptcy can do the following:
+A Chapter 13 bankruptcy can allow you to:

 In Nevada, there are certain types of property that you can protect from creditors when you file bankruptcy, meaning you can keep the exempted property.
 Exemptions in Nevada include: